How Do I Follow Up Overdue Payments?

 Why are overdue payments a pain?

-Unlike larger companies, small businesses often don’t have the financial buffer to absorb these delays, which can mean unnecessary stress.
+Unlike larger companies, small businesses don’t often have the financial buffer to absorb these delays, which can mean unnecessary stress.
 Plus, chasing payments takes up valuable time and energy that could be spent on more productive tasks, like growing your business.
 Or more fun things like staring into space with no thoughts at all.

 What’s the best way to chase an overdue payment?